 For the past 150 years or so, some so-called biblical scholars have assumed that everything has a natural explanation, that the supernatural cannot be real, and that therefore the prophets of old could not possibly have predicted the future.
 In a recent post, Idolatry and redemption today, I mentioned a temporary redemption that came through the Persian emperor Cyrus, as predicted in Isaiah 44.

 He reversed the long-standing Assyrian/Babylonian policy of removing conquered peoples from their homeland.
-He ordered the restoration not only of Jerusalem, but every other identifiable ethnic group in his empire.
-Today I’m returning to that chapter, verses 26-28, as an example of the fulfillment of predictive prophecy.… Read the rest
+He ordered the restoration not only of Jerusalem, but every other identifiable ethnic group in his empire.… Read the rest

 Jesus looked at the law and turned traditional understanding of it on its ear.
 Is it any wonder that his apostles would do the same with the entire Old Testament?
 The book of Hebrews sets out to declare that Jesus is greater than the prophets, greater than angels, greater than temple worship, greater indeed than the best traditional Judaism had to offer.